TheBlob42/houdini.nvim/README.md

 ### But why stop in insert mode?

-Compared to other [alternatives](#alternatives) `houdini` does also work for other modes and cases that you might want to escape easily using the same mapping and without any visible typing delay
+Compared to other [alternatives](#alternatives) `houdini` does also work for other modes that you might want to escape easily using the same mapping and without any visible typing delay

 - insert mode
 - terminal mode